Preparing for pregnancy: maternity leave and insurance in China

 In addition to organizing your work and maternity entitlements, you’ll also need to start thinking about your medical needs.
 Pregnancy is a time of significant change; especially for a woman, her body, and the baby she’ll carry to term.
 There are all sorts of things happening biologically that you’ll often turn to doctors, midwives, or specialists for answers to, and sometimes pregnancies can come with unexpected medical challenges.

-Ensuring you’re clear on what tests and scans you’ll need, where you plan to deliver, and what the financial costs will be will go a long way in making your pregnancy as stress free as possible.
-Have a think about these things as you plan for your own pregnancy:
+Ensuring you’re clear on what tests and scans you’ll need, where you plan to deliver, and what the financial costs will be will go a long way in making your pregnancy as stress-free as possible.
+Think about these things as you plan for your pregnancy:

 - Specialist and facility decisions such as which doctor, pediatrician, and doula/midwife to use, which hospital to visit for checks, tests, and delivery.